postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/working-with-your-team/enabling-team-discovery.md

 * Free users: Next to your avatar, select the menu to the right of **Upgrade**, then select **Manage Team**.
 * Paid users: Next to your avatar, select **Team**, then select **Manage Team**.

-On your Team Settings page, select **Team discovery** on the left, then select **Enable team discovery**.
+In [Team Settings](https://go.postman.co/settings/team/general), select **Team discovery** on the left, then select **Enable team discovery**.
 This will enable anyone from your domain to find and request to join your team.

 [![Enable team discovery](https://assets.postman.com/postman-docs/team-discovery-enable-v9.7.0.jpg)](https://assets.postman.com/postman-docs/team-discovery-enable-v9.7.0.jpg)